mikesabat/podstars/README.md

 -Lemkin - loading show page for existing Star - FeedURL is nil? *Problem seems to be with more than 10 results - NoMethodError in StarsController#show
 -Zach van ness - stars#show - URI ASCii bug -- for the name we lookup in itunes fixed!! https://stackoverflow.com/questions/15700784/how-to-fix-bad-uri-is-not-uri

 Add a display boolean to the Episodes Model.
+Check
 If display boolean is checked, then show the episode on the Star Show page.
 Don't lookup new episodes if the search has been done within last 2 weeks.